electrode-io/electrode-ota-server/electrode-ota-mariadb-schema/README.md

 - ./docker/common/wait-for-it.sh
 - ./sql-tests/run-tests.sh

-You can also just run docker to bring the db up and have liquibase run the change set.
+To bring up a running DB, run the DB in docker and have liquibase run the change set.

 ```
 docker-compose up -d